vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ```

 ::: tip
-  It is worth mentioning that when you disable this option, the corresponding script of this functionality will not be loaded.
+  It’s worth mentioning that when you disable this option, the corresponding script of this functionality will not be loaded.
 This is a small point in our performance optimization.
 :::

 ### Sidebar Groups

-You can divide sidebar links into multiple groups by using objects:
+You can divide sidebar links into several groups by using objects:

 ``` js
 // .vuepress/config.js